RH-Electronics/LX-16A-Serial-Bus-Servo-Controller/README.md

 - **Servo Power via Controller (6.0V - 8.4V)**

 Hiwonder controller RX/TX is 3.3V level.
 LX-16A servo has 3.3V level UART.
 The board has UART connector GND-TX-RX-5V, where 5V is an optional output pin to power Arduino board.
 LX16-A Servos uses half-duplex UART asynchronous serial interface where SIG pin is the same pin for TX and RX on 5264-3P connector.
-Controller board includes 74HC126 and a micro to manage 115200 communication with the servo bus according to the LX-16A protocol.
+Controller board includes 74HC126 and a micro to handle 115200 communication with the servo bus according to the LX-16A protocol.

 ## Usage
 ### Initialize the Controller